Adarsh01208/Foodvilla/README.md

 ## 1. Introduction

-NamasteReact is designed to offer users a convenient way to order food online.
+FoodVilla is designed to offer users a convenient way to order food online.
 With features like restaurant discovery, detailed menus, searching functionality, and a user-friendly cart system, we aim to provide an experience similar to popular food delivery platforms like Swiggy.

 ## 2. Dependencies